mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 ---
-title: Visa Checkout
+title: Visa Secure Remote Commerce (SRC)
 layout: tutorial

 summary: >
-    You can use Visa Checkout to integrate Visa’s digital payment service with Bambora’s payment gateway.
+    You can use Visa SRC to integrate Visa’s digital payment service with Bambora’s payment gateway.
-    Visa Checkout is a digital payment service where consumers can store card information for Visa, MasterCard, Discover, and American Express.
-Visa Checkout provides quick integration for merchants to accept payments from these card holders.
+    Visa SRC is a digital payment service where consumers can store card information for Visa, MasterCard, Discover, and American Express.
+Visa SRC provides quick integration for merchants to accept payments from these card holders.

 navigation: